-The colder weather is beginning to make a steady and continuous presence this season, and if you are a runner this means a change for your regular routine.
+The colder weather is beginning to make a steady and continuous presence this season, and if you are a runner this means a change for your regular routine and your cold weather running gear.
 Some runners take these few months to get to know their treadmill, hoping for a random warm day to pop up.
 Others, however, do everything they can to avoid the “dreadmill”and make their way to hit the pavement each day, even if that pavement is covered in snow.
 Cold weather running calls for special precautions, special gear, and new training plans.
 But if you’re new to the winter running thing, you may need some guidance on what you need and how to do it.

 Running comfortably in cold weather can depend on quite a few variables.
 How cold is it?
 Is there any active precipitation?
 What is your personal preference of body heat temperature?
 Is there snow or ice on the ground?
 All of these things, and others, will change what you will need or what to prepare for before you head out the door.
 But with a basic understanding of your body’s needs when working out in cold weather, you will be better equipped to be ready for those changes.